unredacted/ansible-role-pathvector/README.md

    - Copies config from persistent storage to `/etc/`
    - Runs `pathvector generate`
    - Logs to `/var/log/unifi-pathvector-setup.log`
+4. **Shadow Gateway**: The script automatically checks for a shadow gateway at `169.254.254.3`.
+If found:
+   - Copies itself and the config to the shadow gateway
+   - Installs `udm-boot` if missing
+   - Runs the setup on the shadow gateway

+### Cron Mode
+The script supports a `--cron` flag which is lighter weight:
+- Checks if Bird is running and enabled
+- Restarts/Enables if necessary
+- Does NOT attempt to install packages or modify config
+- Useful for periodic health checks

 ### For Debian/Ubuntu Systems
 1. Adds CZ.NIC official Bird repository (configures based on OS release)